-Jennifer Zurick is a self-taught artist specializing in black willow bark which she has been harvesting and weaving into baskets since 1980.
-She is the recipient of a 2010 United States Artists Fellowship and two Kentucky Arts Council Individual Artist Fellowships and was selected for the 1999 Kentucky Arts Council Cultural Exchange Residency in Ecuador.
-Her work is included in a number of museum collections, including the Renwick Gallery at the Smithsonian Museum of American Art, and has won prizes and awards at national exhibitions and shows.
+Jennifer Heller Zurick is a self-taught artist specializing in black willow bark which she has been harvesting and weaving into baskets since 1973.
+She is the recipient of a United States Artists Fellowship and two Kentucky Arts Council Individual Artist Fellowships.
+Zurick has traveled to Ecuador and Japan as a cultural exchange artist and was honored with a Kentucky 2017 Governor's Award in the Arts.
+Her work resides in a number of museum collections, including the Renwick Gallery at the Smithsonian Museum of American Art, and has won prizes and awards at national shows and exhibitions.
+She has exhibited her baskets internationally and created special commissions for Spanish firm Loewe (2019 Salone del Mobile Milano) and Irthi Contemporary Craft Council in Sharjah, UAE (2019 London Design Fair).

 "I live in the Kentucky foothills near Berea with my husband, Dave.
 The joy of stepping out of my home and into the beauty of our garden and forested creek valley nourishes my creative spirit and enhances my life and work in countless ways.
 The willow tree bark I weave grows from the Kentucky soil.
 The Kentucky River is the waterway I navigate to locate those trees.
 The gardens I plant and nurture in the spring and summer, the wood fire I tend for warmth in winter and the sounds and fragrances of the forest that surrounds my home and studio are the organic elements in my life that seem inseparable from my work and the spirit it possesses.